Seniors

 Graduation Info

-May 30: Tickets for graduation can be obtained from Mrs. Cooney in the guidance office starting May 30 when she signs your completed Senior Checkout Form.
-Each student will receive 5 tickets in case graduation must be held indoors.
-Weather permitting, graduation will be outside and no tickets will be necessary.
-The decision about whether graduation will be in the gym or outside will be made Friday afternoon and all families will be notified.
+May 22, 2026: Tickets for graduation can be obtained from Mrs. Cooney in the guidance office starting May 22nd when she signs your completed Senior Checkout Form.
+Each student will receive 7 tickets.
+Graduation will be outside under a tent, and ticket holders will be seated on a first come, first serve basis.

-Order graduation announcements from First Step Print Shop (www.firststepprintshop.com) or Balfour (www.balfour.com), or make your own.
+Order graduation announcements from Balfour, Shutterfly or similar, or make your own.

 Yearbook